surajmandalcell/gtk-theming-guide/creating_gtk3_themes.md

 ```

-**Example .
-Theme combo boxes, and entries that are direct children of a notebook**
+**Theme combo boxes, and entries that are direct children of a notebook**

 ```css
 combobox,